 Stage 3: The Eggshell

-The blastodisc (egg) gains the shell in the uterus via a shell gland.
+The blastodisc (egg) recieves the shell in the uterus via a shell gland.
 The shell takes about 20 hours to form and another hour or more for the pigment or color to be applied to the outer shell.
-It is this phase of egg development which requires calcium from your hens body.
+It is this phase of egg development that requires calcium from your hens body.
 If she does not have access to calcium through her feed or supplemented in oyster shells, her body takes this critical nutrition from her bones.
 Over time, the depletion of calcium from the hens body weakens her bones leading to injury.
 This is why making oyster shells available to you hens is very important.
 Most feeds come “enriched” with oyster shells but this does not meet all the calcium requirements needed by your laying hens.